GitHub Actions: Understanding the Push and Pull Request Triggers

 - '**/*.test.js'

-- You’re pushing to
+- You push to

 main

-OR arelease
+or arelease

-- You’re NOT just changing test files
+- You’re not just changing test files

 name: Hello World